ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_helloworld.md

 * Hold object to cut properly
 * Begin slicing

 For each item you want to slice for the sandwich, you would have to type out that whole list each time!
-That would mean repeating all of these steps for the tomatoes, cheese, pickles, and other sandwich ingreditents.
+That would mean repeating all of these steps for the tomatoes, cheese, pickles, and other sandwich ingredients.
 If you made a function instead, you could just type `SliceObject(tomato)` to do all those steps.

 In order to be able to perform our task exactly when and how we want to, we're going to change `TutorialScript` to use a function to say "Hello, World!"